Tips and recycling centres

 Children under 16 years of age should remain in vehicles for their own safety.

-There is no pedestrian access to the household waste recycling centres.
+There is no pedestrian access to the reuse and recycling centres.

 What we take: